vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

         class="figure-img img-fluid rounded"
         src="/images/sunshine-plaza/IMG_20200821_080724.jpg"
         alt="There is an angel body-builder on an ad on the right."/>
-    <figcaption class="figure-caption">There is an angel body-builder on an ad on the right.</figcaption>
+    <figcaption class="figure-caption">There is an angel body-builder in an ad on the right.
+It sells light art for events and parties.</figcaption>
 </figure>
 <figure class="figure">
     <img